sixeyed/petshopvnext/README.md

 ## Usage

 You can compile and run the whole app in containers.
-You don't need SQL Server or .NET 3.5 installed, you just need [Docker Desktop](https://www.docker.com/products/docker-desktop) on Windows 10, or [Docker Enterprise](https://store.docker.com/editions/enterprise/docker-ee-server-windows) on Windows Server 2016.
+You don't need SQL Server or .NET 3.5 installed, you just need [Docker Desktop](https://www.docker.com/products/docker-desktop) on Windows 10 with update 1809, or [Docker Enterprise](https://store.docker.com/editions/enterprise/docker-ee-server-windows) on Windows Server 2019.

 Start by cloning this repo and switching to the directory: